 Back in the mountains around Lake Tahoe, Nick began a career as an art consultant at a fine art gallery.
 He started to devote considerable time and energy to his art and has gone on a flurry of creation ever since.
 He fell in love with a girl in a giclee printing shop named Selena and together they have continued to pursue their futures as fine artists.
 Thanks to Selena's degree in oil painting from Washington University, Nick has learned more about the technical side of painting that is so crucial to the longevity of a fine art creation.

-Sninkelletti enjoys painting subjects that express joy and beauty from a wordly perspective.
-He paints landscapes and cityscapes from photos he has taken in his extensive travels, both locally and abroad.
+Sninkelletti enjoys painting subjects that express joy and beauty from a worldly perspective.
+He paints landscapes and city scapes from photos he has taken in his extensive travels, both locally and abroad.
 Known mainly as a colorist, Sninkelletti's art has been referred to as everything from vivid impressionism to abstract expressionism.

 After less than ten years as a painter, Sninkelletti has amassed a large portfolio of over two hundred fully developed paintings.
-His originals and limited edition reproductions are available for viewing an purchase at one of the top family-owned galleries in the world, Marcus Ashley Gallery in South Lake Tahoe.
+His originals and limited editions are available for viewing and purchase at one of the top family-owned galleries in the world, Marcus Ashley Gallery in South Lake Tahoe.